National Register Listings in Christian County, Kentucky

 Christian County Timeline

-This timeline provides a concise overview of the key events in the history of Christian County, Kentucky.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Christian County, Kentucky.

 - Christian County, KY was established on December 13, 1796, as part of Logan County.